Written by Damon Schünmann, Strategic Consultant at Barbour ABI

 With this background in mind, she outlines for Barbour ABI the path the contractor followed to put a structure in place.
 “One of the things that I brought across from the HSE was this ‘treating health like safety’ which is about its importance and it not playing second fiddle to safety,” she says.
 “From that, Balfour Beatty back in 2015 co-founded the Health in Construction Leadership Group whose aim was exactly that – to treat health like safety.
 It’s not just about talking but taking action, that’s one of the key messages.”

-While Bryant is keen to underline that talking is one of the key elements in addressing issues concerning mental health, she says that the intention was to turn commitment into action.
+While Bryant is keen to underline that talking is one of the key elements in addressing issues concerning mental health in construction, she says that the intention was to turn commitment into action.
 “One of the first things we did was recognise that mental health was a poor relation in the way construction looked it, so we wanted to treat it like physical health,” she says.
 “So it was ‘treat health like safety and treat mental health like physical health’.

 Get the leadership on-board